 The Barcelona Cathedral is one of the most beautiful cathedrals in all of Spain, in my opinion.
 Often referred to as the Cathedral of the Holy Cross and Saint Eulalia, the Barcelona Cathedral is the seat of the Archbishop of Barcelona.
-This magnificent structure stands tall in the city’s El Gotico neighbourhood (right next to El Born).
+This magnificent structure stands tall in the city’s El Gotico neighbourhood (also part of the old town, right next to El Born).

 The cathedral is dedicated to Eulalia of Barcelona, co-patron saint of Barcelona, a young virgin who, according to Catholic tradition, suffered martyrdom during Roman times in the city.
 The cathedral’s cloister has 13 white geese to signify the age when Eulalia was was martyred.

 The Barcelona Cathedral is definitely a beautiful cathedral in its own right.
-It’s just a pity that it is in the same city as the La Sagrada Familia.
+But it’s a pity that it is in the same city as the La Sagrada Familia.

 Address: Placita de la Seu, s/n, 08002 Barcelona, Spain

 Gaudi’s masterpiece, and probably the most unique looking church in the world, the La Sagrada Familia is the most iconic structure in all of Barcelona!
 Expected to complete construction by 2026, it is open to the public who want to marvel at Gaudi’s creation.

 Every pillar, facade, door, has so much detail, and intricate work on it.
 I have been inside the La Sagrada Familia on numerous occasions and I’m always left fascinated.
 From the nativity scene on the back facade, to coloured stained glass windows that symbolise sunrise and sunset.
 The amount of thought that Gaudi put into the La Sagrada Familia is clearly evident.